By Jen DeLorenzo, PT, CFMT, TPS, NBC-HWC*

 Ahhh, I slept like a baby last night.
-What image does this conjure in your mind?
-How would you describe a baby sleeping?
+How would you describe a baby sleeping?….Peaceful, quiet, tranquil.

 How many nights does this reflect your slumber?
 In Virginia, the rate of insufficient sleep (<7 hours per night) is higher than the US average.
 50-70 million Americans have sleep disorders.
 One in four Americans experience chronic pain.
 Coincidence?

 Sleep Disordered Breathing is a major contributor to insufficient sleep and can interfere with quality of sleep.
 Sleep apnea is on the severe end of the spectrum.
 If you answer “yes" to these important statements about sleep, reference this comprehensive list.